Things to Consider Before Gifting a Drone This Christmas

 1. Think About the Rules and Regulations

 Keep the drone at least 150 feet away from structures, roads, or pedestrians.
 Operating a drone within five miles of an airport, inside a regulated airspace, near an emergency or rescue activity, within a national park, or above a stadium is illegal.
-Investigating potential fly zones in advance is crucial in case there are any short-term limitations due to inclement weather or security concerns.
+Investigating potential fly zones in advance is crucial in case of short-term limitations due to inclement weather or security concerns.
 Finding a place to fly a drone that is both legal and safe doesn’t have to be difficult, thanks to the wealth of online resources available.

 2. Consider the Location Before Gifting a Drone